UVA Logo

 A Student or Employee determined by the University to have committed an act of Prohibited Conduct is subject to disciplinary action, up to and including separation from the University through expulsion or termination of employment.
 Third Parties who commit Prohibited Conduct may have their relationships with the University terminated and/or their privileges of being on University premises withdrawn.

-The Grievance Process and Sexual Misconduct Procedures referenced below provide for prompt and equitable response to reports of Prohibited Conduct.
-The procedures designate specific timeframes for major stages of the process and provide for thorough and impartial investigations that afford all parties notice and an opportunity to present witnesses and evidence and to view the information that will be used in determining whether a policy violation has occurred.
+The Grievance Process (Appendix A) and the Alternative Resolution Process (Appendix B) provide for prompt and equitable response to reports of Prohibited Conduct.
+The Grievance Process designates specific timeframes for major stages of the process and provide for thorough and impartial investigations that afford all parties notice and an opportunity to present witnesses and evidence and to view the information that will be used in determining whether a policy violation has occurred.
 The University applies the preponderance of the evidence standard when determining whether this policy has been violated.
 Preponderance of the evidence means that it is more likely than not that a policy violation occurred.

 1. WHERE THE RESPONDENT IS A STUDENT:

-The procedures for responding to reports of Title IX Prohibited Conduct committed by Students are detailed in Appendix A: Grievance Process for Investigating and Resolving Reports of Title IX Prohibited Conduct.
+The procedures for responding to reports of Prohibited Conduct committed by Students are detailed in Appendix A: Grievance Process and Appendix B: Alternative Resolution Process.

 2. WHERE THE RESPONDENT IS AN EMPLOYEE:

-The procedures for responding to reports of Title IX Prohibited Conduct committed by Employees are detailed in Appendix A: Grievance Process for Investigating and Resolving Reports of Title IX Prohibited Conduct.
+The procedures for responding to reports of Prohibited Conduct committed by Employees are detailed in Appendix A: Grievance Process and Appendix B: Alternative Resolution Process.
+Please Note: Alternative Resolution is not available where an employee is alleged to have engaged in Title IX Prohibited Conduct directed at a student.

 3. WHERE THE RESPONDENT IS A THIRD PARTY: